Person holding hip in pain

 To request a consultation and meet with one of our hip specialists at our Austin, Cedar Park, or Lakeway office, contact us online or call us today:

-Do Arthritis Patients Need Hip Replacement?
+Do Arthritis Patients Need Hip Replacements?

 Our practice strives to help patients using the most conservative treatment methods available.
 If you have osteoarthritis or another form of arthritis in the hip, we won't immediately suggest hip surgery at the first mention of your symptoms.
 Our orthopedic specialists will follow this general treatment timeline: